-You can simulate pressing buttons by sending the appropriate messages to the lift or floor agents.
-I will provide a main.erl and cabin.erl that show a graphical simulation of the lifts (not yet finished).
-For now, use io:format to provide output about what your lifts are doing.
+You can simulate pressing buttons by sending the appropriate messages to the lift or floor agents. simulation.erl and cabin.erl in the .tar file provide a GUI for observing the behavior of the lifts.
+It should work on either Windows or Linux.